dwt1020/pyrarcr/README.md

 # pyrarcr

-A rar password cracker written in Python 3.
+A password cracker for RAR,ZIP and 7z files written in Python 3.
 Inspired by http://rarcrack.sourceforge.net/

 ## Usage